MicrosoftDocs/Viva/Viva/insights/advanced/analyst/query-results.md

 ## Permissions

-The **Insights Analyst** role for the advanced insights app is required to view, download, rename, edit, delete, favorite, or clone query results.
+To view, download, rename, edit, delete, favorite, or clone query results, you need to have the **Insights Analyst** role assigned.

 >[!Important]
 >Only the analyst who originally ran the query can edit, rename, or delete its results.
 Other analysts in the organization can view, favorite, and clone results.